Lone Mountain/USF Crime Rate Trends — San Francisco

 Lone Mountain is a small residential district built around the University of San Francisco's hilltop campus and its distinctive St. Ignatius Church spires.
 The neighborhood mixes student housing with leafy single-family streets at the boundary of the Anza Vista, Inner Richmond, and Western Addition districts.

-Six tracked signals surfaced in Lone Mountain/USF in March 2026 — four below-trend drops and two sustained structural shifts.
+Six categories moved in Lone Mountain/USF this April — four ran below trend in the current month, two registered as sustained multi-month structural shifts.
 The overall shape is broadly downward across property crime, with no spikes or rare events in the mix.

 Notable signals 4